firavoyage/blogging/river.md

 idk how could it enforces...

 upd: wtf.

 on frontend, i set my birthday to 2000, 00, 00. it shows green border.

 and then when posting, "We're sorry, but something went wrong on our end.".

-"文A"? shouldnt that be an icon?
+"文 A"? shouldnt that be an icon?

 ---